 This treatment directs a high dose of chemotherapy drugs directly to the soft tissue sarcoma tumor.

 (Source: National Cancer Institute)

 The OSUCCC – James has more than 500 open clinical trials at any given time, with some of the world’s latest discoveries available to clinical trial patients right here in Columbus, Ohio.
-In fact, patients have access to more cancer clinical trials here than at nearly any other hospital in the region as well as access to some of the most advanced, targeted treatments and drugs available.
+In fact, patients have access to more of this nation’s leading-edge, targeted treatments and cancer clinical trials than at most other hospitals in America.

-If you have received a soft tissue sarcoma diagnosis, or if you want a second opinion or just want to speak to a soft tissue sarcoma specialist, we are here to help you.
-Call 800-293-5066 or 614-293-5066 to make an appointment.
+If you’ve been diagnosed with soft tissue sarcoma, would like a second opinion or would like to speak with a sarcoma specialist, please call The James Line at 800-293-5066 or 614-293-5066 to make an appointment.